CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 In orther to see that the empirical mean converges to the expected value, one would like to see how this sample mean behave when increasing the number of realizations $N$.
 In the same way, one could also think about modifiying the parameter $p$ of the distribution.
 Therefore, we have two inputs values i.e. $p$ and $N$.

 There are many different functions from Shiny that allows to collect these values from the user.
-In the following figure, NOTA
+In the following figure, we have a set of examples:

 ![From Rbloggers [Rblogger posts](https://www.r-bloggers.com/building-shiny-apps-an-interactive-tutorial/)](/figure/source/2018-06-19-introduction-Shiny/shiny-inputs.png)